Rachel Pickles – Chair of Committee Member

-I have been an active member of St Ann's Church for the last 5 years and was appointed as a Foundation governor in November 2016.
-I moved back to Rainhill 9 years ago after growing up here and am a former pupil of the school.
-I have a child in Foundation stage and another who is due to start school in September 2018.
-My aim as a governor is to support the school to meet it's objectives and to support the close link between the school and the Church.
-Away from school, I work part-time in the Group HR function at BT as a Reward Business Partner and I am also a volunteer leader with Girlguiding UK.
+I moved back to Rainhill in 2008 after growing up here, and I have been a member of St Ann's Church since 2012.
+Both of my children attend St Ann's Primary School and I am a former pupil of the school myself.
+I was appointed as a Foundation Committee Member in November 2016 and became Chair of Committee Member in January 2019.
+My aim as a Committee Member is to support the school to meet it's objectives and to help support and further develop the close link between the school and the Church.
+I work part-time as a Reward Specialist in the Group HR function at BT and through them I became a Barefoot volunteer, delivering workshops to teachers in schools to help them with the primary computing curriculum.
+I am also a volunteer leader with Girlguiding UK.

 I grew up by the sea, in a small fishing town in East Devon.
 It was here I developed a love of walking, exploring the coast paths of the South West and I’ve always enjoyed finding out what’s over the next hill.
 I left school to study Biochemistry in Canterbury, where I stayed on as a postgraduate.
 During that time I managed to take in periods of work in Macclesfield, Sittingbourne and Munich.
 A very enjoyable career in science took me first to work in Bristol for a short while, working on malaria, and then on to Liverpool University where I began a project looking at the control of blood flow.
 This led to a collaboration with the research labs at the Liverpool Heart and Chest Hospital.